Gubaidulina Triple Concerto Set For World Premiere

 By Kyle MacMillan

 BOSTON — Some composers lose their creative drive after a certain age; Aaron Copland, for example, did little composing after age 60.
-But others — like Ludwig van Beethoven or Elliott Carter — remain active throughout their Sofia Gubaidulina falls firmly in the second category.
+But others — like Ludwig van Beethoven or Elliott Carter — remain active throughout their lives.
+Sofia Gubaidulina falls firmly in the second category.
 The 85-year-old Soviet-born composer recently completed one of the most ambitious works of her career — the Triple Concerto for Violin, Cello, and Bayan.
 “There seems to be no lessening of her imagination or her powers,” said Anthony Fogg, artistic administrator of the Boston Symphony Orchestra.
 “It’s pretty amazing.”

 The new concerto was originally scheduled to receive its world premiere last fall in Hanover, Germany, by the NDR Radio Philharmonic, one of the work’s four co-commissioners.
 But when the composition’s completion was delayed, that distinction fell to the Boston Symphony Orchestra.
 Music director Andris Nelsons will lead the initial performances on Feb.
 23-25 at Boston’s Symphony Hall and on Feb.
 28 at Carnegie Hall.
 Gubaidulina is hoping to be in attendance for at least one of them.